Intestinal Gas (Belching, Bloating, Flatulence) (cont.)

 Two types of tests are used to diagnose maldigestion and malabsorption; general tests and specific tests.

-The best general test is a 72 hour collection of stool that measures fat in the stool; if maldigestion and/or malabsorption exist because of pancreatic insufficiency or diseases of the lining of the small intestine for example, celiac disease), the amount of fat in the stool will increase.
+The best general test is a 72 hour collection of stool in which the fat is measured; if maldigestion and/or malabsorption exist because of pancreatic insufficiency or diseases of the lining of the small intestine (for example, celiac disease), the amount of fat in the stool will increase before proteins and starches.

 Hydrogen/methane breath tests